ezzatron/php-error-handler/error-handler-meta.md

 when your code can produce multiple different error conditions, as it makes handling them more difficult.

-If you need to group multiple exceptions so that they can be caught by a single `catch` statement, avoid extending other concrete extensions.
-A better solution for exception grouping is to use an interface to mark the related exceptions.
+If you need to group multiple related exceptions so that they can be caught by a single `catch` statement, make each of the exception types implement a common interface and use that interface in the `catch` statement.
-Interfaces can be used by `catch` statements in the same manner as regular class names.

 ### 5.3.
 Avoid creating exceptions in non-exceptional circumstances

-As a general rule, both errors and exceptions should be avoided if the conditions that cause them are common occurrences.
-Exceptions are expensive performance-wise, because a stack trace is built when they are created.
-In many cases, use of a boolean type is sufficient to indicate whether an operation was successful.
+As a general rule, both errors and exceptions should be avoided if the condition they represent occurs during regular execution.
+In many cases where there is a single common failure condition, use of a boolean type is sufficient to indicate whether an operation was successful.

 Consider an object that wraps an array, and throws exceptions when an undefined index is requested: